SDBA: A Stealthy and Long-Lasting Durable Backdoor Attack in Federated Learning: Our Proposed Method: SDBA

-{\bf{For GPT-2 Model:}} In the GPT-2 model, which is based on the transformer architecture, an in-depth analysis was conducted before injecting a backdoor into a specific layer using the layer-wise gradient masking mechanism.
-Fig. \ref{fig6} illustrates the layer-wise gradient masking process in the GPT-2 model.
-Similar to the approach used for the LSTM model described earlier \cite{critical_layer}, Fig. \ref{fig7} illustrates our analysis to determine which layer is most critical for the backdoor.\\ In our analysis, it revealed that the $attn\_c\_attn$ layer, $attn\_c\_proj$ layer, $mlp.c\_fc$ layer, and $mlp\_c\_proj$ layer were particularly vulnerable to backdoor attacks.
-Specifically, the $mlp.c\_fc$ layer was found to have a vulnerability where backdoors could be easily injected due to its enough representational capacity.
-This layer showed the highest vulnerability to attacks.
-Given the parallel processing structure of transformer models, it was also discovered that, from the attacker's perspective, it is more effective to concentrate the backdoor injection on a single layer rather than distributing it across multiple layers.\\ In addition, similar to the approach used for the LSTM model described earlier, we applied top-$k$\% gradient masking to the $mlp.c\_fc$ layer to achieve more durable backdoors.
-Fig. \ref{fig8} shows the results of injecting backdoors into this layer with top-$k$\% gradient masking.
-However, in contrast to the LSTM model, the best case for the GPT-2 model is when $k=0$, meaning that full poisoning of the $mlp.c\_fc$ layer is more effective than other approaches.\\ To summarize the results from Fig. \ref{fig7} and Fig. \ref{fig8} for the GPT-2 model, our approach reduces the likelihood of the backdoor being detected and increases its chances of it persisting within a FL system.
-For these reasons, it is deemed effective to inject the backdoor solely into the $mlp.c\_fc$ layer.
-Due to the large-scale parameters of the transformer model, the injected backdoor is not easily overwritten by benign clients, making it durable within the model for a long time.
-In other words, since the backdoor is unlikely to be overwritten, not applying the top-$k$\% gradient masking mechanism or applying only minimal masking is the most effective method for maintaining the attacker-injected backdoor.
+{\bf{For GPT-2 Model:}} In the transformer-based GPT-2 model, we conducted an in-depth analysis using the layer-wise gradient masking mechanism prior to injecting a backdoor into a specific layer.
+Fig.~\ref{fig6} illustrates the layer-wise gradient masking process in the GPT-2 model.
+Similar to the approach used for the LSTM model described earlier \cite{critical_layer}, Fig.~\ref{fig7} illustrates our analysis to determine which layer is most critical for the backdoor.\\ Our analysis revealed that the $attn.c\_attn$, $attn.c\_proj$, $mlp.c\_fc$, and $mlp.c\_proj$ layers are particularly vulnerable to backdoor attacks, with the $mlp.c\_fc$ layer identified as the most critical layer for effective backdoor injection.
+These findings are closely aligned with the analysis by \cite{geva2021}, which interprets the transformer’s MLP layers (i.e., feedforward layers) as key-value memories that respond to input patterns.
+In particular, the first linear layer within each MLP, $mlp.c\_fc$, is described as functioning as a key that captures specific patterns within the input sequence.
+This implies that $mlp.c\_fc$ acts as a structurally critical layer where the influence of a trigger on the model’s output can be effectively established, making it a particularly effective target for backdoor injection.\\ This observation aligns with the findings of \cite{rome}, which show that factual knowledge, defined as information the model must retain and use for inference, is primarily stored in the MLP layers of transformer-based models.
+This suggests that MLP layers are not only responsive to input patterns but also serve as crucial components for long-term knowledge retention and retrieval.
+Moreover, the $mlp.c\_fc$ layer was found to exhibit a vulnerability through which backdoors could be easily injected due to its sufficiently high representational capacity.\\ In addition, similar to the approach used for the LSTM model described earlier, we applied top-$k$\% gradient masking to the $mlp.c\_fc$ layer to achieve more durable backdoors.
+Fig.~\ref{fig8} shows the results of injecting backdoors into this layer with top-$k$\% gradient masking.
+However, in contrast to the LSTM model, the best case for the GPT-2 model is when $k=0$, meaning that full poisoning of the $mlp.c\_fc$ layer is more effective than other approaches.\\ In summary, injecting the backdoor solely into the $mlp.c\_fc$ layer, with no or minimal application of top-$k$\% gradient masking, proves most effective.
+This is because $mlp.c\_fc$, which plays a key role in capturing input patterns, serves as a structurally vulnerable point where triggers can persist.
+In addition, the large-scale parameterization of the transformer-based model prevents the backdoor from being easily overwritten by benign updates.